Choose Your Own Adventure

 You'll enjoy hearty portions of fresh, delicious food.

 Extraordinary adventures deserve extraordinary fuel.
-We're proud to serve home made Alaskan meals by a professionally trained chef.
+We're proud to serve home made Alaskan meals by a professional cook.
 Our menus emphasize locally-sourced ingredients, including wild-caught fish—including salmon and rockfish caught only hours before dinner—plus berries, wildflowers, and sea vegetables that we collect by hand.
-For those who are interested, Chef Autum is happy to teach you how to filet your catch or show you how to forage along the coastline for edible and medicinal plants.
+For those who are interested, our chef is happy to teach you how to filet your catch or show you how to forage along the coastline for edible and medicinal plants.

 Also on the menu are items like hearty soup, grilled steak, and tasty sandwiches.
-Chef Autum skillfuly accommodates a range of personal preferences and special diets, including gluten-free, dairy-free, vegan, paleo and keto.
+Our chef skillfully accommodates a range of personal preferences and special diets, including gluten-free, dairy-free, vegan, paleo and keto.

 We typically serve a full breakfast, lunch, dinner and dessert, with tasty snacks throughout the day.
 Alcohol is not included, but you may bring aboard your own beer, wine and spirits.

-Our guests often report that Chef Autum's delicious food is one of the highlights of their trip!
+Our guests often report that the chef's delicious Alaskan food is one of the highlights of their trip!

 You'll play—or relax—at your own pace.

 Kenai Fjords National Park offers endless opportunities for outdoor recreation: kayaking, hiking, and fishing are just a few ways to actively experience this incredible place.
-Unlike trips that are focused on one specific activity—such as fishing charters or kayaking trips—we supply gear for multiple activities, so you can enjoy a little of everything.
+Unlike trips that are focused on one specific activity—such as fishing charters or kayaking trips—we supply gear for multiple activities on our boat tours, so you can enjoy a little of everything.
 All of our gear is suitable for all skill levels.

-Had enough kayaking for one day?
+Had enough glacier kayaking for one day?
 Head up to the fly bridge to soak up the sun, or play cards in the Darby's comfortable cabin.
-Recovering from a big hike?
+Recovering from a day on the water?
 Take a stroll on a remote beach or hop in the inflatable boat with Captain Colin to explore a hidden lagoon.
 There's no need to make any hard-and-fast decisions ahead of time.
 You simply set the pace based on how you're feeling throughout the day.

 Want to bring your own gear, such as inflatable stand-up paddle boards or packrafts?
 The Darby has plenty of space to accommodate most types of gear.
 We'll be happy to tailor your itinerary around your favorite activities.